HaxePunk/haxepunk.com/documentation/tutorials/cross-platform.md

 #end
 ```

 The directive names should match the same target names used when building.
-For more information about conditional compilation check out the [OpenFL site](http://www.openfl.org/archive/developer/documentation/conditional-compilation/)
+For more information about conditional compilation in Haxe check out the [official website](https://haxe.org/manual/lf-condition-compilation.html).